stoflom/btrfs_backup/README.md

 #### `btrfs_backup.sh`

-A script to take Btrfs snapshots of `/`, `/home`, and other specified subvolumes and send them incrementally to a backup disk.
+A script to take Btrfs snapshots of `/`, `/home`, and other specified subvolumes and send them incrementally to a mounted backup disk.

 #### `cleanup_snapshots.sh`